You must have a certificate to export animal bones, protein and other by-products.

 Outside the EU

-Your EHC will be sent to your official veterinarian within 7 working days.
+APHA will send your EHC to your OV within 7 working days.

 Transporting animal by-products